 All reasonable and necessary medical treatment related to your work injury will be covered through workers’ comp, including the cost of doctors’ visits, hospital bills, prescriptions, and prosthetic devices.
 You’ll also be reimbursed for the mileage you incur in traveling to and from medical appointments.
 In addition to medical benefits, you will also be eligible to receive temporary disability payments and a permanent disability award.

 You will be eligible to receive compensation for wage loss during the time you are temporarily disabled and unable to work.
-Temporary total disability payments are two-thirds of your average weekly wages, subject to a minimum of $168 and a maximum of $630 per week (as of September 1, 2014).
+Temporary total disability payments are two-thirds of your average weekly wages, subject to a maximum of $657 per week (as of September 1, 2016).

 You can continue to receive temporary total disability until your doctor finds that you’ve reached maximum medical improvement (MMI), meaning that your condition has plateaued and is not expected to improve.

 If you’re able to return to part-time or light-duty work while you’re recovering, but earn less than 90% of your normal wages, you may eligible for supplemental earning benefits.
-These benefits are two-thirds of the difference in your average weekly wages, subject to the same minimum and maximum amounts noted above.
+These benefits are two-thirds of the difference in your average weekly wages, subject to the same maximum amount noted above.
 These benefits are available for a maximum of 520 weeks.

-If you are found to be totally and permanently disabled, you will receive the same weekly amount that you received in temporary total disability payments: two-thirds of your average weekly wages, subject to a minimum of $168 and a maximum of $630 per week.
+If you are found to be totally and permanently disabled, you will receive the same weekly amount that you received in temporary total disability payments: two-thirds of your average weekly wages, subject to the same maximum as temporary total disability.
 Permanent total disability benefits are available for as long as the disability continues.
 These benefits are available only to workers with severely debilitating injuries, such as the loss of both hands, feet, arms, legs, or eyes.
 Workers are considered totally disabled only if they cannot earn any wages in the same job or another job.

 For most other workers, permanent partial disability benefits are available.
-You will receive two-thirds of your average weekly wage, subject to a minimum of $168 and a maximum of $630 per week.
+You will receive two-thirds of your average weekly wage, subject to the same maximum as temporary total benefits.
 How long you’ll receive these benefits depends on a state schedule and the disability rating assigned by your doctor.
 Louisiana’s state schedule lists various body parts, such as arms, legs, feet, and hands.
 For each body part, the schedule identifies the maximum number of weeks for a total loss of use of that body part.
 For example, a worker with a 100% loss of use of an arm will receive benefits for 200 weeks.
-However, if the worker had a 50% loss of use, he or she would receive benefits for 100 weeks.
+However, if the worker has a 50% loss of use, he or she would receive benefits for 100 weeks.